MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/vue-on-windows.md

 A guide to help you set up a Vue.js development environment on Windows.
 Learn more on the [Vue.js overview](./vue-overview.md) page.

 Vue can be installed directly on Windows or on the Windows Subsystem for Linux (WSL).
 We generally recommend that you [install Vue on WSL](./vue-on-wsl.md) if you are planning to interact with a NodeJS backend, want parity with a Linux production server, or plan to follow along with a tutorial that utilizes Bash commands.
+You may also want to consider [Vite](https://vitejs.dev/guide/why.html) as an alternative to Vue.js.

 ## Prerequisites